locationtech/geomesa/docs/tutorials/shallow-join.rst

 The problem of getting data from an RDD in the Scala Kernel to client-side JavaScript can also be solved in many ways.
 One option is to save the RDD to a GeoMesa schema and use the GeoServer Manager API to publish a WMS layer.
-Leaflet is capable of then reading a WMS layer into it's map via HTTP.
+Leaflet is capable of then reading a WMS layer into its map via HTTP.
 A more direct route, however, is to export the RDD as GeoJSON.
 To do this, use Toree's ``AddDeps`` magic to add the GeoTool GeoJSON dependency on the fly.

 .. code-block:: bash